 CHARLOTTE: French origin, meaning “free man.”
 The Charlotte is the feminine version of the male name “Charles,” which comes from the name “Charlot.”
 There was a Queen named Charlotte, so your baby can be named after royalty!

 CHLOE: Greek origin, meaning “young green shoot.”
-The name Celia was at it’s highest popularity un 2009, however, since then it has declined a lot.
+The name Celia was at its highest popularity in 2009, however, since then it has declined a lot.
 It is a beautiful and classic name for girls.
 Chloe is sometimes spelled “Khloe,” which you probably saw being used by Khloe Kardashian.

 CORA: Greek origin, meaning “maiden.”
 I’ve only ever heard of the name Cora used once, and that was in the movie “Music and Lyrics,” starring Drew Barrymore.
 Cora can also be spelled like “Kora.”
 Other variations of Cora are “Coraline,” “Caroline,” “Cordelia,” or “Corinna.”